zuplo/docs/articles/policies/rate-limit.md

 The Zuplo rate-limiter also allows you to set a custom bucket name by which to effect a rate-limit using a function.

-When a client reaches a rate limit - the will receive a `429` response code.
+When a client reaches a rate limit - they will receive a `429` response code.

 ## Configuration